-With numerous global case studies from companies such as KPMG, McDonald's, Unilever, IKEA and Volkswagen, International Human Resource Management goes beyond the theory to fully explore how International HRM works in practice.
+With numerous industry examples and global case studies from companies such as Telefonica, Unilever and Volkswagen, International Human Resource Management goes beyond the theory to fully explore how International HRM works in practice.
 It is an indispensable textbook to prepare students for successful careers in human resources.
-Online supporting resources include lecture slides for every chapter, self-test exercises for students, discussion questions and further reading.
+Online supporting resources include additional case studies, lecture slides for every chapter, self-test exercises for students, discussion questions and further reading.

 Comprehensive coverage by well-known scholars in the field, illustrated with informative and easy-to-digest business cases